abdtaani/RiskLens-ProLite-FAIR-Engine/README.md

-🛡️ RiskLens ProLite: Cybersecurity Financial Risk Quantification Engine (FAIR) 🌟 Project Overview
-RiskLens ProLite is an advanced, integrated security analysis tool designed to bridge the gap between technical security findings and executive decision-making.
+💰 RiskLens ProLite: Quantifying Cyber Risk in Financial Terms (FAIR Engine) ⭐ Project Summary: Bridging Security and Business RiskLens ProLite is a cutting-edge security analysis tool designed to solve a critical business problem: transforming technical vulnerabilities into monetary loss projections.

+It moves security analysis beyond simple incident counting ("We had 892 incidents") to providing quantifiable financial risk metrics ("The expected annual loss is $289 Million").
+This allows executives to make data-driven decisions on security budgeting, resource allocation, and mitigation prioritization.

+💡 The Core Idea: Why Quantitative Risk (FAIR)?
-By implementing the globally recognized FAIR (Factor Analysis of Information Risk) model, this solution quantitatively transforms security incidents (detected in logs) into meaningful financial risk metrics, providing the Annualized Loss Exposure (ALE).
+Our project utilizes the globally adopted FAIR (Factor Analysis of Information Risk) framework and Monte Carlo Simulation to establish a financially-based risk language.

-The core value is simple: We answer the critical business question: "What is the expected financial loss from our cyber risks?"

-💡 Methodology: Quantifying Risk with FAIR and Monte Carlo The project's strength lies in its adherence to quantitative risk analysis standards:

-Component	Description	Implementation in RiskLens ProLite FAIR Model	A standard for measuring information risk in financial terms (Loss Magnitude, Loss Event Frequency).
-The entire project structure is built around the FAIR framework.
-Monte Carlo Simulation	Used to run
-10,000+
- scenarios to account for uncertainty in loss estimations.
-Executed within fair_engine.py using scipy.stats.triang for probabilistic modeling.
-ALE Calculation	The final metric: the probable financial loss over a year.
-Calculated from the simulation results, providing mean, min, and max risk ranges.
-Executive Reporting	Generates detailed, professional PDF reports ready for C-level presentation.
-Managed by exporter.py, leveraging ReportLab and Matplotlib for data visualization.
+Traditional Method (Qualitative)	RiskLens ProLite (Quantitative - FAIR) ❌ "High Risk"                                     	✅ $289,758,275    Expected Annual Loss (ALE) ❌ Focus on Vulnerabilities	             ✅ Focus on Financial Impact and Loss Exposure ❌ Based on Gut Feeling	                          ✅ Based on Probabilistic Modeling (Monte Carlo)

 التصدير إلى "جداول بيانات Google"
-🏗️ Project Architecture & Key Modules
+This methodology is the innovation that makes the project highly valuable in any professional setting.

+🛠️ Key Features and Architecture
-The application follows a clean, modular design:
+The project is built around a modular pipeline to ensure efficiency and scalability:

-File/Module	Primary Function	Highlight / Innovation
-main.py	Command-Line Interface (CLI) Orchestrator.
-Coordinates the full analysis pipeline from config loading to report generation. log_reader.py	Log Data Ingestion.
-Reads and parses raw logs (Windows EVTX, Syslog) into structured Pandas DataFrames. analyzer.py	Incident Detection Engine.
-Identifies security incidents using customizable Regex patterns, Event IDs, and Time/Count Thresholds from config.json. fair_engine.py	The Core Risk Engine.
-Implements the FAIR model and Monte Carlo simulation to quantify risk. exporter.py	Reporting and Output.
-Generates professional reports in PDF (executive summary), CSV, and JSON formats. config.json	Configuration File.
-Stores all detection rules and the financial input parameters (Min/Max Loss, Frequencies) for the FAIR engine.
+Log Ingestion (log_reader.py): Reads and parses raw security logs (Windows EVTX, Syslog).

+Incident Detection (analyzer.py): Uses configurable rules (config.json) to accurately identify security incidents (e.g., Failed Logins, Suspicious Processes).

+FAIR Risk Engine (fair_engine.py): The heart of the project.
+It processes incident frequency and loss magnitude inputs using 10,000+ Monte Carlo simulations to calculate the Annualized Loss Exposure (ALE).

+Executive Reporting (exporter.py): Generates clear, professional PDF Reports (ready for C-level presentation) and exports raw data (CSV/JSON).

+📊 Sample Impact
+The analysis provides immediate strategic priorities by highlighting the financial impact:

+Incident Type	Detected Count	Annual Loss Exposure (ALE)	Max Loss Projection Privilege Escalation      	827	         $289,758,275	                            $507,480,166 Failed Login Attempts	65	   $457,652	                            $810,064

 التصدير إلى "جداول بيانات Google"
+Conclusion: Mitigation efforts must be focused on Privilege Escalation as it carries the highest financial risk burden.

+🚀 Future Enhancements
+The next steps for this project focus on real-time integration and advanced detection:

+Live Connectors: Full implementation of API connectors for Splunk, Sentinel, and Elastic for real-time data fetching.

+Behavioral Analysis: Integrating behavioral detection techniques to find Zero-Day threats not covered by static rules.

-⚡ Getting Started
+💻 Getting Started
-Prerequisites
-You need Python 3.8+ installed.

 Installation
-Install all required Python packages (including scipy, pandas, reportlab, etc.):
+Requires Python 3.8+.
+Install dependencies using the provided file:

 Bash

 pip install -r requirements.txt
 Execution
-Run the main application by providing the configuration file and the log files:

 Bash

-python main.py --config config.json --windows-log-file path/to/windows_events.evtx --syslog-file path/to/syslog.log
+python main.py --config config.json --windows-log-file path/to/logs.evtx
-📈 Example Key Findings (From Test Data)
-The analysis clearly identifies the most significant risks:

-Incident Type	Incident Count	Expected Annual Loss Exposure (ALE)	Max Risk Range (P95) Privilege Escalation	827	$289,758,275	$507,480,166 Failed Login Attempts	65	$457,652	$810,064

-التصدير إلى "جداول بيانات Google"
-Actionable Insight: The financial quantification clearly prioritizes Privilege Escalation as the top risk, demanding immediate and focused mitigation efforts.

-🗺️ Future Roadmap
-Live Log Connectors: Fully implement API connectors for enterprise SIEM/Log Management platforms (e.g., Splunk, Azure Sentinel) currently stubbed out in log_reader.py.

-Behavioral Detection: Enhance analyzer.py with Anomaly Detection capabilities to identify unknown threats beyond static Regex patterns.

-Web Interface: Develop a simple, interactive web dashboard (using Streamlit or Flask) to display FAIR risk charts and simulation results dynamically.

 🤝 Contribution
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

-Fork the repository.

-Create your feature branch (git checkout -b feature/AmazingFeature).

-Commit your changes (git commit -m 'Add some AmazingFeature').

-Push to the branch (git push origin feature/AmazingFeature).

-Open a Pull Request.
+We welcome contributions!
+Please open an issue or submit a Pull Request to help refine the FAIR model parameters or enhance the log analysis capabilities.

-© 2025 RiskLens ProLite.
-Licensed under the MIT License.
+© 2025 | RiskLens ProLite Project